VSB-hackathon/.github/profile/README.md

 # Vancouver District Hackathon
-This is github for the upcoming Vancouver District Highschool Hackathon
+This is the github for the upcoming Vancouver District Highschool Hackathon